rawleyfowler/Net-Gemini/README.md

 # Net::Gemini
-Fairly low level bindings to the gemini network protocol.
+Client/Server implementation of the Gemini protocol.

 ## How to use